sandras-simanauskas/color/README.md

 # VGAColor
-A demo iterating through all the colors of VGA mode 0x13.
+An x86 bootsector demo iterating through all the colors of VGA mode 0x13.